milesmcc/ieql/README.md

 IEQL queries have two parts: the _triggers_ and the _threshold_.

-**Triggers** are individual queries, typically Regex patterns.
+**Triggers** are individual queries, typically RegEx patterns.
 Triggers can be configured to match only on certain elements of Internet documents (such as `body text` or `HTTP headers`), and also to match on Internet documents at a certain location (for example, every document from domain `nytimes.com`).

 The **threshold** are the compositions of triggers that are required in order for the query to match.
 For example, an IEQL might have three different triggers: Trigger A, Trigger B, and Trigger C. An IEQL query could be defined such that a match is defined as any time Trigger A fires and _either_ Trigger B _or_ Trigger C fires.
 Alternatively, the IEQL query's match threshold could be _any two triggers_.
 These trigger compositions are an important part of what makes IEQL powerful.